lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 When not set, this option is enabled by default.

 Received files are stored in the `/share/taildrop` directory.

+### Option: `userspace_networking`

+The add-on uses [userspace networking mode][tailscale_info_userspace_networking] to make your Home Assistant instance accessible within your Tailnet.

+When not set, this option is enabled by default.

+If you need to access other clients on your Tailnet from your Home Assistant instance, ie. you need a VPN tunnel, a `tailscale0` network interface (like Ethernet or Wi-Fi), disable userspace networking mode.

+Be aware, that disabling userspace networking mode, ie. adding a new network interface to the host, in some cases can change your routing in a way that can make your instance unreachable through any network.

 ### Option: `proxy`